 Fortum is a member of the Bettercoal initiative and uses the Bettercoal Code and tools in monitoring the responsibility of the coal supply chain.
 Fortum’s most significant Russian suppliers have already been assessed against Bettercoal Code, and a Bettercoal assessment was performed at our supplier’s mines in Kazakhstan in 2019.
 All coal suppliers participating in the Bettercoal initiative and their status in the assessment process are listed on Bettercoal’s website.
 In 2019 66 % of our coal purchases were made from suppliers whose mines have been subjected to a Bettercoal site assessment.
 We are committed to increasing this share to 70 per cent by the end of 2020.

 Advanced combustion technology

 In addition to carbon dioxide emissions, fuel use also generates sulphur dioxide, nitrogen oxide and particle emissions, which weaken air quality and cause acidification of soil and water systems.
 Flue gases can be reduced efficiently by using various flue-gas cleaning technologies and combustion technology solutions.
 All our power plants operate in compliance with environmental permit conditions.
 We also supply other energy companies with combustion technology solutions designed to reduce nitrogen oxides.

 Fortum’s coal use in Finland

-The Suomenoja combined heat and power (CHP) plant in Espoo currently uses coal and natural gas for fuel, but Fortum will discontinue the coal use in Espoo in 2025.
+The Suomenoja combined heat and power (CHP) plant in Espoo currently uses coal and natural gas for fuel.
+However, Fortum will discontinue the coal use in Espoo in 2025.
 Fortum and the City of Espoo have committed to developing Espoo district heating system to be carbon-neutral during the 2020s in Espoo Clean Heat project.
-As the new bio-heating facility in Kivenlahti is commissioned, it will replace the old coal-fired unit in Suomenoja.
-To replace the remaining coal production, we are pursuing new solutions – from utilising the waste heat of data centres, wastewater and industry to electric heat pumps, geothermal, smart demand-response solutions, and bioenergy.